 Things began to change in the early decades of the 20th century, when a growing sense of nationalism, sparked by the two world wars, suddenly turned the creation of “Canadian culture” into a major priority of the federal government.
 From henceforth, Canadian artists, writers and playwrights became more respected, acclaimed and — most significantly — subsidized, and several interesting Canadian “high culture” traditions emerged as a result.

 If there’s a defining style of Canadian visual art it’s probably the landscape.
-Canada’s exotic natural beauty was tremendously alluring to European artists in the 19th century, and the earliest, most famous works of Canadian art are heavily romanticized depictions of eastern Canadian landscapes painted by European immigrants like Paul Kane (Ireland, 1810-1871, Canada) and Cornelius Krieghoff (Holland, 1815-1872, USA).
-By the early 20th century depictions of Canadian nature gradually became more harsh and realistic, as Canadian-born artists sought to depict more accurate and varied scenes of nature that evoked the same grim and melancholy emotions that come with living alongside it.
+Canada’s exotic natural beauty was tremendously alluring to European artists in the 19th century, and the earliest, most famous works of Canadian art are heavily romanticized depictions of lush eastern Canadian landscapes painted by European immigrants like Paul Kane (Ireland, 1810-1871) and Cornelius Krieghoff (Holland, 1815-1872).
+By the early 20th century depictions of the Canadian landscape gradually became more harsh and realistic, as Canadian-born artists sought to depict more accurate and varied scenes of nature, including barren, skeletal trees, drab, rocky cliffs, and colorless, flat prairies capable of evoking the same grim and melancholy feelings that came from living alongside them.
 The most famous artists of this latter tradition were the so-called Group of Seven, seven artists who produced a number of great pseudo-impressionist works in the 1920s and 1930s.
 Though not a formal member of the Seven, Emily Carr (1871-1945) and Tom Thompson (1877-1917) remain almost equally acclaimed for producing similar work during the same period.

 Canadian literature is almost entirely a late-20th century phenomenon.
 Though the Victorian era (1837–1901) saw Canada produce a few moderately famous poets like Charles G.D.
 Roberts (1860-1943), William Henry Drummond (1854-1907), and Pauline Johnson (1861-1917) who wrote romantic verse about the vast country and its nature, most 19th century Canadian authors were generally overshadowed by the great British and American writers of the time.
 The end of World War II (1939-1945), however, saw the emergence of a distinctive Canadian tradition of novel writing, the so-called “Can-Lit” school, entrenching a number of iconic Canadian literary themes and tropes that will be well-known to any Canadian high school student force to study them.